grias/MiniSPD/README.md

    2. standDigitsToHits.C -- create hits from digits
    3. DchDigitsAnalysisHist.C -- read Straw Digits and builds some histograms (saved at macro/pictures)
    4. SiliconDigitsAnalysisHist.C -- read Silicon Digits and builds some histograms (saved at macro/pictures)
+   5. SiliconHitsAnalysisHist.C -- read Silicon Hits and builds some histograms (saved at macro/pictures)

 # Documentation